Police set to launch Christmas crackdown on drink and drug-drivers

 Main article content

-Drink and drug-driving destroys lives.
-It is one of the most common causes of collisions which result in death or serious injury.
+Drink and drug-driving is one of the most common causes of collisions which result in death or serious injury.

 From 1 December to 1 January, Surrey and Sussex Police will have resources dedicated to preventing and detecting incidents of drink and drug-driving.
 This is in addition to the routine roads policing work carried out 365 days a year.

-In keeping with previous campaigns, anyone arrested during this period and convicted will be identified on our website and social media channels.
+In keeping with previous campaigns, anyone arrested during this period and convicted will be identified on our website and social media channels as a deterrent.

-“You could also be over the limit several hours after you’ve stopped drinking, so make sure you give it enough time before you drive.
-Drugs stay in your system far longer.”
+“Remember even a small amount of alcohol or substances can massively impair your ability to drive safely and you could also be over the limit several hours after you’ve stopped drinking, so make sure you give it enough time before you drive.
+Drugs stay in your system far longer.

-The consequences of drink or drug-driving could include the following:
+The consequences of drink or drug-driving could include: